mscdex/node-mariasql/README.md

 * Misc. query info (e.g. affected_rows, insert_id, etc)

-* Auto-reconnect algorithm(s)
+* Auto-reconnect algorithm(s) ?

-* Array-based query results option instead of being forced into a fieldName=>value object
+* Option to use array of field values instead of a fieldName=>value object

+* Efficiently detect socket disconnection

 * Possibly some other stuff I'm not aware of at the moment